How To Become A Japanese Teacher in the USA

 Japanese is among the top 10 most spoken languages in the world today.
 Aside from the cognitive benefits of learning another language in general, it is clear that knowing Japanese at a high level is something that can better position students from a wide variety of backgrounds for professional success.
 Personal, mental, and social enrichment are also important, and a qualified Japanese language teacher will be able to expand the horizons of foreign students who want to learn about the customs and cultural values of the country.

 In many ways, the Japanese culture is one that can seem quite far removed from how the US works.
-A good teacher of Japanese can bridge this gap in a student’s knowledge, providing them with the reasoning that is based on how a native of Japan might think.
+A good teacher of Japanese can bridge this gap in a student’s knowledge, providing them with a reasoning that is based on how a native of Japan might think.
 In turn, this provides valuable insight that can eliminate cross-cultural misunderstandings, build empathy, and create lasting connections between different people.

 Japanese Language Teacher Requirements

 A certain proficiency in both spoken Japanese and the written word is a basic requirement that US schools will expect from foreign teachers coming to teach the language.
 If you are a native Japanese speaker, or if you come from another country in which English might not be spoken widely, the institution of your choice will also want to make sure that you can communicate to the US students effectively in English.
-While it may not be necessary for those who are not native speakers, having spent some time living, teaching, or working in Japan will be a huge bonus as well as Japanese teacher qualification.
+While it may not be necessary for those who are not native speakers, having spent some time living, teaching, or working in Japan will be a huge bonus as well as a Japanese teacher qualification.
 Being flexible in meeting your students’ needs, modifying your lesson plans, or adapting to different situations that may require you to change your approach in how you deliver knowledge of the language is also a skill you should have.

 Here are some things you need to know about teaching Japanese